Anku5hk/Programmers_guide_to_Python/book.md

 assert a == 10 # No error raised
 assert a == 30 # AssertionError
 ```

 ## 5. Functions, Classes and Objects
 ### Functions
-* A function is used to perform some operation/task on some data/variables/sequences, it may or may not have parameters, it may or may not return something (in Python, None is returned by default if 'return' statement is not defined).
+* A function is used to perform some operation/task on some data/variables/sequences, it may or may not have parameters, it may or may not return something (in Python, None is returned by default if *return* statement is not defined).
+Functions are callable objects in Python.
 * Functions in python are first class, which means they behave just like an object, they can be stored in a variable or can be passed as a argument to other functions.
 * **Parameters vs arguments**: Parameters are the ones which are defined in function definition, arguments are the ones which are passed when a function is called.
 * Functions in python support Packing and Unpacking variables into tuple/dict.
 Explained below.
 1. **Packing**: It is when we pass more than the number of defined variables to a function.
 It is useful when we are not sure about the exact number of arguments required for some operation.
 They should always be the last parameters in a function (or they'll contain all the values).
 2. **Unpacking**: It is when a list/tuple/dict is passed, which then unpack as function parameters.
-Now passing tuple/list can be done with '\*' prefix followed by sequence's name, generally as '\*args'.
-Passing dict requires '\*\*' prefix followed by sequence's name, generally as '\*\*kwargs'.
+Now passing tuple/list can be done with '\*' prefix followed by sequence's name, generally as *\*args*.
+Passing dict requires '\*\*' prefix followed by sequence's name, generally as *\*\*kwargs*.
 ```Python
 ## defining functions
 # Example 1.
 Non-parameterize function which returns nothing